A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Introduction

 \section{Introduction}

-Panel datasets with large cross-sectional and temporal dimensions are common in macroeconomics, finance, and other social sciences.
-Such datasets are often well characterized by an approximate factor structure, in which a few latent factors capture most of the comovement across units.
-Traditionally, these latent factors are estimated directly from the panel of primary interest, referred to as the \textit{target data}.
-However, in modern empirical settings, there are often additional or \textit{auxiliary panels} that share relevant information or common factors with the target panel.
-Integrating information across such panels can improve the quality of factor estimation for the target data and improve downstream tasks such as forecasting.
-Moreover, auxiliary panels can help identify factors that influence only a limited subset of units or that are otherwise undetectable due to sparsity or missing data in the target sample.
-This idea of leveraging auxiliary datasets to enhance inference for a specific target dataset is closely related to the concept of \textit{transfer learning} \citep{weiss2016survey} in a factor-analytic sense: the panels share a common latent factor structure, and efficiency gains come from borrowing strength across it.
+Panel datasets with large cross-sectional and temporal dimensions are common in macroeconomics, finance, and other social sciences, and are often well characterized by an approximate factor structure in which a few latent factors capture most of the comovement across units.
+Traditionally, these latent factors are estimated directly from the panel of primary interest, the \textit{target data}.
+In modern empirical settings, however, additional or \textit{auxiliary panels} often share relevant information or common factors with the target panel.
+Integrating information across panels can improve factor estimation for the target data and benefit downstream tasks such as forecasting.
+This idea is closely related to \textit{transfer learning} \citep{weiss2016survey} in a factor-analytic sense: the panels share a common latent factor structure, and efficiency gains come from borrowing strength across it.

-Sharing relevant information across target and auxiliary datasets also arises in a wide range of applied settings.
-A prominent example is mixed-frequency data, which we examine empirically in this paper.
-High-frequency information can be exploited to improve inference for lower-frequency target variables (\cite{forni2001generalized}, \cite{ghysels2007midas}).
-Related information-sharing structures arise naturally in firm-level and macro-financial panels, where cross-sectional and aggregate data jointly inform economic dynamics (\cite{stock2002forecasting}, \cite{kelly2019characteristics}).
-Similar challenges arise in energy and climate applications, which involve large, heterogeneous panels observed at different temporal and spatial resolutions (\cite{grassi2017key}). \begin{hidden} Relevant applications include firm-level, energy, climate, and macro-financial panels. \end{hidden} To illustrate, many macroeconomic variables, such as Gross Domestic Product (GDP), are observed only at quarterly or lower frequencies, whereas others are available at higher frequencies.
-When some of the factors driving higher-frequency indicators are correlated with macroeconomic dynamics, information from the high-frequency data can be exploited to infer higher-frequency factors and forecast future values of the target series in the target panel.
+A prominent example, which we examine empirically, is mixed-frequency data: many macroeconomic variables, such as Gross Domestic Product (GDP), are observed at quarterly or lower frequencies, whereas others are available at higher frequencies.
+When the factors driving the higher-frequency indicators are correlated with macroeconomic dynamics, the high-frequency data can be exploited to infer higher-frequency factors and forecast the target series \citep{forni2001generalized, ghysels2007midas}.